jsinnovco/custom-multi-agent/README.md

 NOTE: When you first auto-provision the environment, it only deploys the base from this [**original repo**](https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) which means no custom agents yet.

 **Before you start testing out the application**, go to the AI Foundry service in your ressource group, open the service in [**AI Foundry portal**](https://ai.azure.com) and then click on 'Agents' tab.
 It should have created a base agent for you.
-See images below.
+See image below.

 <p align="center">
 <img src="./docs/images/readme/ai-foundry-first-run.png" width="80%" style="display: block; margin: auto;" />